sindresorhus/sindresorhus.github.com/_apps/lungo.md

 #### Does Lungo keep my Mac awake even if there is a scheduled sleep?

 If you have set a sleep schedule in “System Preferences › Battery › Schedule”, it will take priority over Lungo.
-This is out of Lungo‘s control.
+This is out of Lungo's control.

 #### Can I left-click the icon to toggle it like with Caffeine?